295. Epistle to Dr. Blacklock

 Email Poem |

-Analysis and Comments on 295.
+Comments, Analysis, and Meaning on 295.
 Epistle to Dr. Blacklock

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 295.
 Epistle to Dr. Blacklock here.